Economic unity progressing faster than political unity, according to Dr Patrick Hillery, Minister for External Affairs.

 In the years prior to Ireland joining the European Economic Community (EEC) in 1973, there was much debate about the pros and cons of membership.

-Following Ireland's entry into Europe Economic Community in 1973 Dr. Hillery became the first Irishman to serve on the European Commission.
+Following Ireland's entry into the EEC in 1973 Dr Hillery became the first Irishman to serve on the European Commission.
 He was appointed Vice-President of the Commission in addition to having special responsibility for Social Affairs.

 Dr Patrick Hillery, European Economic Community (EEC) Commissioner

 Dr Patrick Hillery became the sixth President of Ireland in 1976, a position which he held for two terms until 1990.

 An RTÉ News report broadcast on 29 April 1970.